ALA releases e-book license scorecard

 For Immediate Release

-To help libraries identify essential ebook licensing terms, the American Library Association (ALA) released today “The Business Model Scorecard,” a report that examines specific variables often seen in library ebook license contracts.
+To help libraries identify essential ebook licensing terms, the American Library Association (ALA) released today “The E-Book Business Model Scorecard (PDF),” a report that examines specific variables often seen in library ebook license contracts.
 The report, which was created by the ALA Digital Content & Libraries Working Group (DCWG), can be used by librarians to weigh ebook contract variables most important to their library.

 “We developed the ‘Scorecard’ to ensure that librarians have the information they need to better negotiate ebook licensing agreements with publishers,” said Erika Linke, co-chair of the DCWG’s business models subgroup.
 “While no single business model will offer the best terms for all libraries, this report details lending terms that libraries can use to craft model contracts that work for their library systems.”